 We aren’t taught or reminded about this issue of perspective nearly enough.
 We become so ingrained in our views that we never stop to think about the other side of them or why we believe what we believe.
 Some people fail to consider that there is another side, as they feel that their beliefs are the only ones.
 This is further enforced by the people who we choose to spend time with and engage with online.
 If you only interact with people who share the same views as you, you’re never exposed to the other side and the more assured of those views we become.
 Our online filter bubble encourages our same views without ever challenging us to re-examine them.
 Tendecies towards narrowed views are also all too common in many insular educational establishements.

 Something which I am aware could be quite a controversial view with a similar mechanism is surrounding aid to third world areas.
 In a world of increasing population and ever-dwindling resources, are we inflicting more suffering on subsequent generations by supporting a current generation to exist in places where there are overstretched resources?
 This is a similar dilemma to the famous trolley problem.

 Of course, I am all in favour of reducing suffering, but we should be careful to ensure that at the same time we are not helping to build a larger future problem.
 As clearly that would be counter to our objective.

 I already wrote about population growth and how women’s education and equality are an important part of solving that.
 Reducing the human population would help to reduce a lot of the problems that our world currently faces.

 Our modern world is designed to be devastatingly wasteful.
 Corporations use Planned obsolescence in order to make more money, and we use the concept of a filter bubble to force others to have the same beliefs as us, and think anyone with a differing view is a bad person.
-We need to become a more accepting society, and recognise that those on the other end of the political spectrum often have the same underlying goals as you.
+We need to become a more accepting society open to proper debate, and recognise that those on the other end of the political spectrum often have the same underlying goals.
 It’s time we took the time to consider the objective and broad view to understanding.